rjrudin/ml-multiline-record-ingest-starter/README.md

     14:20:56.273 [main] INFO  c.m.s.b.i.writer.MarkLogicItemWriter - On stream close, finished waiting for BatchWriter to complete
     14:20:56.273 [main] INFO  c.m.s.b.i.writer.MarkLogicItemWriter - Final Write Count: 500

-When using the sample H2 database, you only need to run "setupH2" once.
-And of course, when you're using your own database, you can remove this task from build.gradle.

 The configuration properties are all in gradle.properties.
 You can modify those properties on the command line via Gradle's -P mechanism.
 For example, to load the data as JSON instead of XML: